bhubie/talks/making-impossible-states-impossible/slides/slides.md

 - [click] Loading image is just a record with no data.
 - [click] ErrorRetrievingImage is the same.
 - [click] The DisplayingImage type is a bit more complex.
-   - [click] I moved the logic for actually getting the LPR text into it, as that logic is the only the concern for this state.
+   - [click] I moved the logic for actually getting the image text into it, as that logic is the only the concern for this state.
-   - [click] That LPR state is its one One of Type with the differnt states the LPR recognition an be in.
+   - [click] That OCR state is its one One of Type with the differnt states the OCR can be in.
-   - [click] Then we expose the GetLicensePlate method and set the Result like we did before but just with the new One of syntax.
+   - [click] Then we expose the GetTextFromImage method and set the Result like we did before but just with the new One of syntax.
    - [click] Same thing with handling the exceptions
-   - [click] Here are the record types for the LPR states.
+   - [click] Here are the record types for the OCR states.

 - We now in my opionin - have a much cleaner view model.
 We are
    - not leaking data to other states, this preventing getting into states that could be impossible.